 If you are an avid player of Scrabble or Words with Friends, you might find yourself reorganizing the tiles on your rack in an effort to come up with a good word or two.
 It can feel like a desperate tactic, and yet it is exactly why Scrabble is named Scrabble.
 The meaning of the word is “to grope around frantically in an effort to find something” or to “struggle desperately to get something” and so shaking your phone or moving your tiles is an appropriate method for scrabbling after some good words.

 However, there is another way to find good words, and that is to master anagrams.
 These are words or phrases you spell by rearranging the letters of another word or phrase.
 Readers of the Harry Potter series know that Lord Voldemort’s full name is an anagram of his actual name, and some people even play games challenging one another to make anagrams relevant to the original term.
 For example, school master can be turned into the classroom, punishments becomes nine thumps and debit card turns into bad credit.

 How does this help with word games?
 Easily, it forces you to start reimagining your tiles in a less confusing way.
 You are looking to make any sort of phrase or word instead of struggling with what appears on the board and the rack.

 Now, you may still not see how anagramming can really help you win at word games.
 However, just think about it for a moment.
 If you have the board in front of you, and it is loaded with an array of pre-existing words and open spaces, your strategy demands you consider the most lucrative moves.
 It is not just about making the longest word, but more about the words that give the most points.
-Anagram tools, like ours, give you solutions with anywhere from two to six or more letters.
+Anagram generator, like ours, give you solutions with anywhere from two to six or more letters.
 You can then use them to plug into the available spaces, finding the highest points possible.

 Start playing with anagram tools and discover the surprising number of options just a single collection of tiles can yield.